tparker48/Discord_Stock_Trading_Simulator/README.md

  - lists owned shares
  - shows overall value
 #### trader check \<stock name\>
+ - shows the current value of the stock requested
+ - shows the maximum amount of shares you can afford
 #### trader buy \<stock name\> \<amount\>
+ - buys specified amount of shares
+ - use "all" for amount to buy maximum amount
 #### trader sell \<stock name\> \<amount\>
+ - sells specified amount of shares
+ - use "all" for amount to sell maximum amount